nikitavoloboev/data/focusing/focusing.md

 I use the same `Focus on cards` approach for all my [other Trello boards](../sharing/my-trello.md) too.

-I assign due dates for all my goals I am striving to achieve and I find this goal centric approach to be incredibly useful as it lets me focus on making sure I do everything I need to achieve the goals I have set for myself.
+I assign due dates for all my goals I am striving to achieve.
+I find this goal centric approach to be incredibly useful as it lets me focus on making sure I do everything I need to achieve the goals I have set for myself.
 Making sure I limit the number of projects I am working on at any given time lets me actually deeply focus on them instead of being scattered around wondering if I am working on the right thing in the moment.

 ## Focus sessions
 I use [Focus app](https://heyfocus.com) to block many non work related websites for 100 minutes (front pages of Hacker News, Reddit, ..) every 2 hours.